National Supervisory Commission

-The National Supervisory Commission of the People's Republic of China is the highest state supervisory and anti-corruption authority of the People's Republic of China.
+The National Supervisory Commission of the People's Republic of China is the country's highest state supervisory and anti-corruption authority.
+It is co-located with the Central Commission for Discipline Inspection of the Chinese Communist Party (CCP).

 The National Supervisory Commission was formed in 2018 by an amendment to the Constitution as the merger of the Ministry of Supervision, the National Bureau of Corruption Prevention, and the Supreme People's Procuratorate's General Administration of Anti-Corruption and Bribery.
 Its tasks include monitoring policy implementation, investigating official malfeasance, and deciding administrative sanctions among civil servants.
-The NSC's jurisdiction includes all public sector employees as well as village officials whether or not they are Chinese Communist Party (CCP) members.
+The NSC's jurisdiction includes all public sector employees as well as village officials whether or not they are CCP members.

 The Commission holds the same constitutional status as that of the State Council, of the Supreme People's Court, and of the Supreme People's Procuratorate.
-The National Supervisory Commission is co-located with the CCP's Central Commission for Discipline Inspection, the party's supreme supervisory and disciplinary body.
+The National Supervisory Commission is co-located with the CCP's CCDI, the party's supreme supervisory and disciplinary body, and the NSC effectively functions as the CCDI's state arm.